logo

 These files are located in the msys or mingw directory.
 It's okay to copy them to the place where the executable or Maitreya is located.
 Probably you can also copy them to the windows directory, try it.

-Compilation on MacOS
+Compilation on Mac OS X

-Unpack the maitreya release and call configure.
+Unpack the maitreya release and call configure and make.

 Create the disk image with